suusanp/stealth-health/m3/Architechture.md

 #### Key Algorithms and Computations

 1. **Trend Analysis**: Utilizes statistical methods to identify patterns over time in the user's data.
-For steps and heart rate data, we apply a moving average filter to smooth out short-term fluctuations and highlight longer-term trends.
+For steps and heart rate data, we apply a moving average filter to smooth out short-term fluctuations and highlight longer-term trends [^10].

    Formula: MA_t = (1/N) * Σ(x_t-n) from n=0 to N-1
    Where: